Our summer sale: we are excited to be able to offer more demo stock at a reduced price! Find out more here

 “I am still helping with research, without being in a research environment”, Lionel Tcatchoff

-After working in academia for a number of years, Dr Lionel Tcatchoff now works as Technical Support Manager at Scientifica.
+After working in academia for a number of years, Dr Lionel Tcatchoff now works as Global Technical Support Manager at Scientifica.
 Here’s why he decided to leave academia and his advice for anyone considering moving to an industry role.

 My journey in academia

 I obtained a PhD in France, studying interactions between small soluble proteins and their partners, odorants and olfactory receptors.
 There, I used biochemistry approaches as well as basic calcium imaging techniques to study the structure and functions of those interactions.
 Following this I moved to Norway, and then Sweden, where I focused on imaging and cell biology techniques to study intracellular trafficking.
 I was first characterising some aspects of toxin retrograde transport, and then evaluating the replication modalities of Flaviviruses.
 After moving to England, I spent one year as a Lab Manager at Sussex University.

 There are a variety of reasons why I decided to move from working in academia to working in industry.
 The main reason being that after more than a decade in a research environment and touching various fields of research, I realised that I didn’t have enough background on one specific topic to achieve my ultimate goal of becoming a PI.
 It was scary when I realised that I would probably never be able to work as a PI as, when working in research, I couldn’t imagine what life outside the lab was like.
 I had no idea what roles existed, what they entailed and what skills I had that companies were looking for.